-I’d like to offer myself for that “fact checker” job.
+I’d like to apply for one of those fact checker jobs.
 I’ll be able to do it better if y’all help me.
 Feel free to question, confront, or add in the comments.

 “Word of God”